FAQs

 To be a member of the Co-op, families must fulfill the following requirements:

-• Families must have at least one adult who is a practicing Catholic, or Families must have an adult who is enrolled in an RCIA program with the intent of receiving the sacraments of initiation;
+• Families must have at least one adult who is a practicing Catholic, or Families must have an adult who is enrolled in an OCIA program with the intent of receiving the sacraments of initiation;

 • Families must be parishioners in a Catholic church;